What is the Defensive Driving Program?

 You should contact the court of jurisdiction in that state to see what they allow or require.

-I hold a Commercial Driver License or drive a commercial motor vehicle that requires a commercial driver license, am I eligible for the Defensive Driving Diversion Program?
+I hold a Commercial Driver License or drive a commercial motor vehicle that requires a commercial driver license, am I eligible for the Defensive Driving Diversion Program? · The individual was driving a vehicle requiring a Class D or a Class M license.

 What information is required to register for a Defensive Driving Class?